gojilabs/development/3rd_parties/unit.md

 end
 ```

-In the application they can be used in the following way.
+They can be used in the application as follows.

-To get the status of the application:
+To get the status of an application:

 ```ruby
 @application ||= Integrations::Unit.application(application_id)